josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🎶_Banned_Broadcasts_Cooperative/🔥_suppression_and_quasi_suppression.md

 ---

 ## 📚 Quasi-Suppression → Curiosity Economy
 Not every book is banned.
-Sometimes stigma, scarcity, or quality sneers function the same way.
+Sometimes stigma, scarcity, or critical sneers function the same way.

 - **E.L.
 James, *Fifty Shades of Grey***
   - Dismissed as fanfiction; shunned by publishers and critics.